Raasi (film): Plot

 This film is about the family of Kumar (Ajith Kumar) and his Uncle (Rambha's father) (Bala Singh).
-The problem between two families start when Kumar is unable to spend too much money for an occasion in his uncle's family.
+The problem between the two families start when Kumar is unable to spend too much money for an occasion in his uncle's family.
 Whether Kumar and Meena (Rambha) get united after solving out all the problems forms the crux of the story.